Updated on: November 12, 2024

 Part of the reason this VPN is faster than all of the free VPNs listed here because of its large server network in 105 countries.
 Most free VPNs, including hide.me and Hotspot Shield, only have a very limited number of server locations to choose from (usually less than 10).
 So, there’s server overcrowding, which impacts your speeds, and most users are forced to choose server locations that are very far from them.
 This also slows down your speeds since your data has to travel further.

 In addition, I love how user-friendly the provider’s macOS app is.
 It has a quick-connect feature that automatically connects you to the fastest server, and its interface is very simple to navigate.
-Plus, there’s a Shortcuts feature, which lets you create 1-click shortcuts for specific apps and sites that show up on your screen after you connect to a server — this way, you can instantly access your favorite content immediately after securing your connection.
+It also incorporates with the Menu Bar, so you can control the VPN without having to go into the VPN app.

 ExpressVPN also supports Apple’s newest M1 and M2 chips.
 This means the VPN app is even more compatible with the newest Mac devices.
+Plus, the app is regularly updated to remain compatible with all Apple software and hardware advances.
 Mac users can experience top-notch speed, reliability, and better battery life while using ExpressVPN.

 Bottom line: